Our Japanese craftsmen

 Designer and craftsman of wood - Tatsuya KAMINO

 Master Tatsuya KAMINO's atelier is located in southern Japan, a region rich in natural hot springs.
-After working as a designer for Sharp and Panasonic, he founded his woodworking workshop where he makes furniture, cutlery, tableware, and small objects and toys for children using only the most natural materials.
+He founded his woodworking workshop where he makes furniture, cutlery, tableware, and small objects and toys for children using only the most natural materials.
 All his works are hand carved and delicately crafted.

 The warmth and expression of each wood species, the delicacy and beauty of the curves, and the thoughtful ease of use form a harmonious and unique whole.
 It takes a lot of experience to make such refined objects.
 Master Kamino's objects show great sensitivity combined with a slightly modern design.

 Taizan, since 1912

 Taizan, located in a small mountain town rich in nature, has been making ceramics since 1912.
 Taizan's items are made one by one by hand, producing unique objects.
 While preserving the traditional techniques of Arita-yaki porcelain, the colors, patterns and shapes have evolved to suit modern lifestyles.

 Kaolin is fired at high temperatures to produce a pure white porcelain that is strong and durable, on which the artisans paint beautiful designs that appeal to connoisseurs.

 Gatomikiio Shoten was founded in 1908 in the Ishikawa region as a carpentry factory.
 This area has played a major role in lacquerware and woodworking production for 450 years.